rschaar-logius/testrepo/oidc/openid-igov-openid-connect-1_0.md

 OpenID.Core other than openid.

-**iGov-NL**

-As the Netherlands has standardized on using a citizen identification number (_BurgerServiceNummer_ or BSN), directly referencing document numbers is discouraged in the iGov-NL profile.
-Usage of the `doc` claims in the Netherlands is NOT RECOMMENDED.

-**/iGov-NL**

 ##  4.3.
 Claims Request

 OpenID.Core section 5.5 defines a method for a client to request specific claims.
-OpenID Providers SHOULD support this claims parameter in the interest of data minimization - that is, the OpenID Provider only returns information on the subject the client specifically asks for, and does not volunteer additon**i**al information about the subject.
+OpenID Providers SHOULD support this claims parameter in the interest of data minimization - that is, the OpenID Provider only returns information on the subject the client specifically asks for, and does not volunteer additional information about the subject.

-OpenID Providers not supporting the claims parameter MUST also ensure that only a minimal, allowed for the Client by OpenID Provider policy, and consented by the end user, set of claims are provided to Clients.
+OpenID Providers not supporting the claims parameter MUST also ensure that only a minimal, allowed for the Client by OpenID Provider policy, and consented by the End-User, set of claims are provided to Clients.

 ##  4.4.
-Claims Response
+UserInfo Response

-Response to a UserInfo request MUST match the scope and/or claims requested to avoid having a OpenID Provider over-expose a user's identity information.
+Response to a UserInfo request MUST match the scope and/or claims requested.
+OpenID Providers MUST ensure that excessive information is not provided.

 #  5. Privacy Considerations

 Data minimization is an essential concept in trust frameworks and federations exchanging user identity information for government applications.
-The design of this specification takes into consideration mechanisms to protect the user's government identity information and activity from unintentional exposure.
+This specification takes into consideration mechanisms to protect the user's government identity information and activity from unintentional exposure.

 All parties implementing this specification MUST ensure that due care is taken to protect user privacy.

-Pairwise anonymous identifiers MAY be supported by the OpenID Providers for frameworks where subjects should not be traceable across clients by their subject ID.
+Pairwise anonymous identifiers MAY be supported by the OpenID Providers for cases where subjects should not be traceable across clients by their subject identifiers.
 This prevents a situation where a user may inadvertently be assigned a universal government identifier.

 #  6. Security Considerations

 All transactions MUST be protected in transit by TLS as described in BCP195.

 In addition to the Best Current Practice for TLS, it is RECOMMENDED for all conforming implementations to incorporate the TLS guidelines from the Dutch